bjothorl/grouped-timeline-extension/README.md

 - Groups timeline entries by time window
 - Restores individual files or groups of files
 - Configurable file tracking through .groupedtimelineinclude
-- Preview changes before restoring
+- Preview changes before restoring (compared with next save, or with current version)
 - Sort by time or number of files changed
 - Search for specific files or groups of files